This Jerusalem food post is from Claudia Tavani from My Adventures Across the World.

 This is a round, crispy and fluffy bread typical of the Central Asia Jewish community.
 It is sold in bakeries around the Bukharan Market (Shuk ha-Bukharim).

-During Passover, bread is officially off the menu and replaced with matzah, which looks like unleavened crackers.
+An essential Passover food, during this holiday leavened bread is officially off the menu.
+It is replaced with matzah, which looks like unleavened crackers.
 Yet, this doesn’t have much of a taste at all.

 Snacks and light (well, sort of!) meals